slackpoli/slackpoli.github.io/README.md

 # slackpoli.github.io

-The `index.html` must be in the top-level directory
+The `index.html` must be in the top-level directory.

+TODO:
+- Add a sources file
+- Watch some tutorials
+- Create a functioning website for Slackpoli